DragonRidersUnite/book/src/06-time-attack.md

 {{#include code/chapter_06/03_refactor/app/main.rb}}
 ```

-Because so much has changed and shifted around, I'll just walkthrough the main changes:
+Because so much has changed and shifted around, I'll just walk through the main changes:

 - `FPS` is a constant, which is a special value in Ruby that doesn't change.
 We assign it to `60` because our game runs at sixty (f)rames (p)er (s)econd.
 That value won't change, but it's more helpful in our math code to see `FPS` rather than `60` because we now know what that value represents.
 - `#fire_input?` checks to see if any of our keys are down for firing a fireball.
 By using our method, we can easily adjust it without having to change it for both restarting the game and the dragon spitting the fireball.